kaikang-sde/kaikang-sde.github.io/_tabs/about.md

 order: 4
 ---

-Hi, I’m Anqi Kang, though I prefer to go by Kai Kang.
-I hold a Master’s degree in Computer Information Systems from [Colorado State University](https://www.colostate.edu/) in the United States.
+Hi, I’m **Anqi Kang**, though I prefer to go by **Kai Kang**.
+I hold a Master’s degree in Computer Information Systems from [Colorado State University](https://www.colostate.edu/).

-My journey into technology is anything but conventional — I started as a Sneaker Custom Artist before transitioning into Software Engineering.
-This creative background has given me a unique perspective on problem-solving, allowing me to blend artistry with technical expertise.
-From designing personalized artwork to developing innovative software solutions, I’ve cultivated a strong skill set in creative problem-solving, effective communication, and collaborative teamwork.
+As a former Sneaker Custom Artist turned Software Engineer, I bring a unique perspective to problem-solving by blending creativity with technical expertise.
+My journey from designing personalized art to developing innovative software solutions has equipped me with a diverse skill set, including effective communication, project organization, and collaborative teamwork.

-As a Software Engineer, I thrive on tackling complex challenges and crafting impactful solutions.
-My artistic roots inspire me to think outside the box, while my technical training ensures I build scalable and efficient systems.
-I’m continuously honing my skills, staying ahead of emerging tech trends, and pushing the boundaries of what’s possible.
+Transitioning into the tech industry, I’ve embraced the challenge of building meaningful experiences through technology.
+My artistic background fosters a creative approach to tackling complex problems, while my technical training ensures precise, scalable solutions.

+Currently, I am thriving as a Software Engineer, continuously honing my skills and staying ahead of emerging trends in technology.
+With a passion for learning and innovation, I am dedicated to delivering impactful projects that drive results and create value for users.

+Learning!
+Keep learning!
+Relearning!

 I’m always open to interesting conversations and collaboration.
 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/kaikangsde/)!